-What’s in a name?
+The bobblehead name.
 If it were different, would it still be the same?
-When it comes to bobble heads, the answer is YES.
-Bobble heads are dolls with disproportionately large heads.
-The head and body are connected together by a spring so that when it encounters movement, its head nods back and forth and bobbles up and bobs down They are also referred to as nodders, nodding heads, wobblers, wobbling heads, and bopping heads.
+When it comes to bobbleheads, the answer is YES.
+They are dolls with disproportionately large heads.
+The head and body are connected together a spring.
+When it encounters movement its head bobbles up and down.
+They are also referred to as nodders, nodding heads, wobblers, and bopping heads.

-Use of dolls with emphasis on the head dates all the back to prehistoric times where only a head was formed out of wood and attached to a stick to convey a message.
-In the late 1700’s in Europe and Asia, heads were formed out of wood, leather, or paper mache, and attached to a stick or string for use as puppets/marionettes.
-These stick puppets were created to recite religious rituals, protest leadership, exploit goods; and/or amuse the people.
+Use of dolls with accentuated heads dates all the back to prehistoric times when only a head was formed out of wood and attached to a stick to convey a message.
+In Europe and Asia in the late 1700s, heads were formed out of wood, leather, or paper mache, and attached to a stick or string and called puppets.
+These stick puppets were used to recite religious rituals, protest leadership, exploit goods; and amuse the people.

-Later, in the late 1800’s, Germany came up with ceramic dolls with spring-connected moving heads which they called “bobbers” and “nodders”.
-Then in the U.S. in the 1920’s, “bobble heads” were produced in small quantities as collector items using the likeness of well-known personalities, such as professional athletes.
-By the time we reached the year 2000, these caricature bobble heads, now made of resin and plastic, were produced in larger quantities and distributed as memorabilia, brand building, and consumer purchase incentives.
-Some of the most sought after distributors who have copyrighted their own term/name for these bobble heads are Funko Wacky Wobblers, National Entertainment Collectibles Association (NECA) Head Knockers, and Adam’s Apples Bopp’n’ Heads.
+Later in the late 1800s, Germany came up with ceramic dolls that had spring-connected moving heads.
+They called them “bobbers” and “nodders”.
+Later in the U.S. during the 1920s “bobbleheads” (also known as bobbleheads) were produced as collector items in small quantities.
+They were made to look like well-known personalities such as professional athletes.
+By the year 2000, these caricature bobbleheads were made of resin and plastic.
+Because these materials were cheaper, they were produced in larger quantities and distributed as memorabilia and consumer purchase incentives.
+Several distributors copyrighted their own term for the bobbleheads including Funko Wacky Wobblers, NECA Head Knockers, and Adams Apples Bopp’n’ Heads.

-The popularity of the bobble head remains high and since their inception, no matter what name they are given, they have always left an impression or kept people amused.
+The popularity of these caricature dolls remains high and since their inception, no matter what the bobblehead name is, they leave an impression and keep us amused.